BuzzReferrals/TangoCard_DotNet_SDK/README.md

 <a name="doc"></a>
 ## doc ##

-The `doc\help` sub-directory maintains the up-to-date documentation for the classes (and functions) that are included in the SDK.
+The `doc\help\Index.html` accesses the up-to-date [Sandcastle Documentation Compiler](http://sandcastle.codeplex.com/) generated documentation for the classes (and functions) that are included in the SDK.

+See [Visual Studio 2010 Sandcastle Help File Builder](http://shfb.codeplex.com/) project `TangoCard.Sdk.Help`.

 <a name="examples"></a>
 ## TangoCard.Sdk.Examples ##